home-assistant/developers.home-assistant/docs/core/entity/datetime.md

 ### Set value

 Called when the user or an automation wants to update the value.
+The input datetime will always be in UTC.

 ```python
 class MyDateTime(DateTimeEntity):